 Cory Zacker, Business Manager

 Cory was a lifelong New Yorker up until 2014 when she happily traded coasts.
 She has a B.A. in Communications and over 20 years of experience running businesses and helping others grow theirs.
-Cory's biggest teacher has been her now 19-year-old son who struggled with learning challenges from an early age.
+Cory's biggest teacher has been her now 21-year-old son who struggled with learning challenges from an early age.
 Through advocating for him, she was able to see what worked and what did not.
 This led her to opening her own tutoring agency in New York City and serving on the Board of Directors of her son's special education elementary school.
 She also was a regular contributor to the Huffington Post where she blogged on parenting and education.
 Cory continued her work in education once relocating to Los Angeles, serving as the Director of Admissions and Outreach at a South Bay private school.
 She now runs her own Virtual Assistant business, helping entrepreneurs, business owners and the private sector with everything it takes to be a success.
-In her free time, Cory enjoys traveling the country, hiking, music and spending time with her son when he's home from college.
+In her free time, Cory enjoys traveling the country, hiking, music and spending time with her son.